 What is a Hernia?

 A hernia is when an internal organ bulges through a weak area of muscle.
-It can occur when a muscle is weak or strained, mostly in the abdomen.
+This can happen when a muscle is weak or strained, mostly in the abdomen.

-- When a medical condition, such as lung disease or an enlarged prostate, causes increased pressure in the abdomen.
+- A medical condition, such as lung disease or an enlarged prostate, causes increased pressure in the abdomen

 Some people are born with weak abdominal muscles, making them more susceptible to developing hernias.